Battle of the Tenaru: Battle

-As Ichiki's troops regrouped east of the creek, Japanese mortars bombarded the Marine lines.
+As Ichiki's troops regrouped east of the creek, Japanese mortars, grenade discharges and rifle grenades bombarded the Marine lines.
 The Marines answered with 75 mm artillery barrages and mortar fire into the areas east of the creek.
 At about 05:00, another wave of Japanese troops attacked, this time attempting to flank the Marine positions by wading through the ocean surf and attacking up the beach into the west bank area of the creek bed.
 The Marines responded with heavy machine gun and artillery fire along the beachfront area, again causing heavy casualties among Ichiki's attacking troops and causing them to abandon their attack and withdraw back to the east bank of the creek.
 For the next couple of hours, the two sides exchanged rifle, machine gun, and artillery fire at close range across the sandbar and creek.

-In spite of the heavy losses his force had suffered, Ichiki's troops remained in place on the east bank of the creek, either unable or unwilling to withdraw.
-At daybreak on 21 August, the commanders of the U.S. Marine units facing Ichiki's troops conferred on how best to proceed, and they decided to counterattack.
+In spite of the heavy losses his force had suffered, Ichiki's troops remained in place on the east bank of the creek, either unable or unwilling to withdraw, and ranged a lot of gunfire into any targets that revealed themselves across the sandbar.
+At daybreak on 21 August, the commanders of the U.S. Marine units facing Ichiki's troops conferred on how best to proceed.
+Noting that the Japanese attacking force had sustained heavy losses in their frontal charge on the Marines's position and that the Japanese attacking element seemed to be concentrated in a fairly small area near the sandspit, they decided to counterattack.
 The 1st Battalion, 1st Marine Regiment, under Cresswell, crossed Alligator Creek upstream from the battle area, enveloped Ichiki's troops from the south and east, cutting off any avenue for retreat, and began to "compress" Ichiki's troops into a small area in a coconut grove on the east bank of the creek.
+At 09:50 Cresswell's battalion began its advance north, with C Company reaching the coast first and isolating a platoon of Japanese infantry which reacted with what was labeled as "The customary Japanese bayonet charge".